jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/1_Motiv.typ

 Second, even when assuming it would be known what to test, there remains a formidable challenge in determining how to conduct these tests safely.
 Resolving these certification constraints is crucial for the successful implementation of #glspl("swith") in commercial aviation.

-The primary focus of this work is scientific, aiming to advance the understanding of #glspl("swith") and their experimental structural validation tests.
+The primary focus of this work is scientific, aiming to contribute meaningful findings that advance the potential certification of #glspl("swith").
 However, it is important to note that the potential impact of this research extends beyond purely scientific outcomes.
 The development of #glspl("swith") could have profound implications in economic, technological, and strategic domains.
 While a detailed exploration of these broader impacts is beyond the scope of this motivation section, it is worth acknowledging that nations and organizations investing in this research may position themselves to gain numerous benefits.
 These possible advantages, which could encompass economic growth, technological leadership, and strategic positioning in the aviation sector, underscore the wider significance of this thesis.
 A more comprehensive exploration of these aspects is presented in @chap_0_5.

 /* --------------------------------- summary -------------------------------- */